-Bold yet refined, this ring features a bezel-set tourmaline that holds entire landscapes within its depths.
-Delicate inclusions drift through the stone like mist through valleys, rivers through canyons — nature's own abstract art, unrepeatable and irreplaceable.
-The band narrows deliberately as it approaches the stone from both sides, creating visual movement that honors the gem's organic beauty.
-Available in silver or gold, this ring embodies the beauty in meaningful things that carry marks of their making, whispers of where they've been and the patient forces that shaped them.
+A bezel-set tourmaline holding entire landscapes within its depths.
+Delicate inclusions drift through the stone like mist through valleys, like rivers through canyons — nature's own abstract art, unrepeatable and irreplaceable.
+The band narrows deliberately as it approaches the stone from both sides, hand-fabricated to create a visual movement that honors the gem's organic beauty.
+A ring that finds meaning in things that carry the marks of their making — whispers of where they've been and the patient forces that shaped them.

 There are two metal choices: